 Members will receive exclusive previews of new products, coupons and discounts in our email newsletter.
 Members can check the status of your order by logging into your account.
 Click on "Order History" to review order status.

 Orders that have been submitted cannot be modified.
 Please call us if you have any concerns and we will do our best to help.

 Can I cut chunks of butter and then spread those with the SpreadTHAT! spreader?

-Cutting away big chunks of butter is easy to do with SpreadTHAT and very useful for cooking, but the SpreadTHAT! is not designed to work with chunks of butter due to the amount of energy needed to melt them (it takes too long!).
-The best way to use SpreadTHAT! is to go over the top of your cold butter like you would combing your hair.
+Cutting away big chunks of butter is easy to do with SpreadTHAT and very useful for cooking.
+However, due to the amount of energy needed to melt large chunks (it takes too long!), the best way to use SpreadTHAT! on toast is to go over the top of your cold butter like you would combing your hair.
 You could then transfer the butter onto your bread or toast.
 You will see the cold butter spread out very easily.

 How long do I have to hold the SpreadTHAT! before it starts to work?

 There is no waiting necessary.
 Hold the knife as you would any butter knife, and the high-efficient heat conductor will immediately start to transfer heat from your hand to the knife edge.
 The temperature needed to start melting butter will be reached after about 30 seconds, just enough time for you to scrape from your stick of butter and start working on your bread.

 Will it help if I run hot water over the Spreader?

 We do not recommend this.
 The conductor is extremely efficient.
 If you run hot water over the spreader it will get hot very quickly!
 Avoid burning your hands, as tap water can get quite hot.
 NEVER hold an open flame to the spreader, it will get as hot as the flame in seconds.